MarshalX/atproto/docs/source/atproto_client/string_formats.md

 )
 ```

-When validation is disabled (the default), any string value will be accepted.
+When validation is disabled (the default), any string value will be accepted for any format.
 When enabled, the values must conform to the above validation rules, or else a `ValidationError` will be raised.